Plate Boundaries

 This sudden jerking only lasts a few seconds,

-get killed.
-The city of San Francisco sits along side this fault line.
+and heavily populated areas.
+The city of San Francisco sits along side this type of fault line.
 It was completely destroyed in 1906 and was again hit by

 a powerful tremor in 1991.